-Admitted to the Paris Bar in 2005, Jean-Hyacinthe de Mitry specialises in industrial property.
+Admitted to the Paris Bar in 2005, partner Jean-Hyacinthe de Mitry specialises in industrial property.
 His expertise includes both contentious and non-contentious matters in all areas of industrial property (patents, trademarks, designs and related copyright issues), as well as unfair competition and protection of know-how and trade secrets.

 In contentious matters, he regularly advises and represents French and international clients, mainly in infringement disputes and in disputes relating to agreements having a strong IP and/or technology content.
 Notably, he has a wide experience in national and multijurisdictional patent disputes.